MicrosoftDocs/windows-dev-docs/hub/powertoys/advanced-paste.md

 :::image type="content" source="../images/pt-paste-as-plain-text.png" alt-text="Paste as Plain Text screenshot":::

+> [!NOTE]
+> Paste as Plain Text is a feature that runs locally and doesn't use AI.

 ### Paste as JSON

 **Paste as JSON** enables you to paste text stored in your clipboard, updating any text-formatting to JSON, using a quick key shortcut.
 Any formatting included with the clipboard text will be replaced with a JSON formatted version of the text.